 1.5.
 Acceptable results

-PRDs (temperature triggered) that have been tested according to the tests outlined in paragraph 3.1.2., shall activate within two minutes of the recorded activation time of the samples listed in paragraph 3.1.
+PRDs (temperature triggered) that have been tested according to the tests outlined in paragraph 3.1.2., shall activate within two minutes of the recorded base line activation time of the samples listed in paragraph 3.1.

 1.6.
 Batch testing